rodmarkun/SmolML/smolml/core/README.md

 What is an `MLArray`?

 Think of `MLArray` as an N-dimensional array (like NumPy arrays, but built from scratch here).
 It can be a list (1D), a list-of-lists (2D matrix), or nested deeper for higher dimensions.
+It's made in Python, so don't expect a high-performance implementation.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/29606bb9-fa55-457c-b2ac-120596aebc11" width="600">